Military Spouse Tuition AssistanceUpdated: December 23, 2022

 The following eligible types of degree programs include undergraduate degrees, vo/tech classes, and other approved programs that are located in the United States.
 They are accredited by an approved agency and participate in the U.S. Department of Education Title IV Financial Aid Programs.

 All applicants must have a 2.0 GPA or better and be able to demonstrate financial need.
-These grants and loans may range from between $500 and $3000 per academic year.
+These grants and loans may range from $500-$3000 per academic year.
 They may only be used to pay for tuition, books, fees, and housing.

 Each grant or loan must be re-applied for in successive years.
 Loans are paid via military payroll deductions which begin immediately upon loan disbursement.
 In the case of loans under this program, there are no interest payments.
 All deductions pay the principal of the loan amount.

-Learn more or apply at the Navy-Marine Corps Relief Society official site.
+Learn more or apply at the Navy-Marine Corps Relief Society website.

 Educational Scholarship and Grant Programs For Coast Guard Families